Skip to main content

 • Is independent with Laundry and/or Chores tasks that typically occur more than once a week but doing so results in a significant, negative health outcome.

-• Needs assistance with laundry due to incontinence or other documented medical reason, such as a MRSA infection, and is in need of more frequent laundry assistance.
+• Needs assistance with laundry due to incontinence or other documented medical reason, such as a MRSA infection, and needs more frequent laundry assistance.

-• Needs assistance with vacuuming and/or dusting due to a documented medical reason, such as severe allergies or a respiratory condition, and is in need of more frequent vacuuming and/or dusting.
+• Needs assistance with vacuuming and/or dusting due to a documented medical reason, such as severe allergies or a respiratory condition, and needs more frequent vacuuming and/or dusting.

-• Needs assistance with surface cleaning and/or floor washing due to incontinence or other documented medical reason, such as a MRSA infection, and is in need of more frequent floor washing.
+• Needs assistance with surface cleaning and/or floor washing due to incontinence or other documented medical reason, such as a MRSA infection, and needs more frequent floor washing.

-• Needs assistance with cleaning the bathroom due to incontinence, incidental soiling during toileting, or other documented medical reason, such as a MRSA infection, and is in need of more frequent cleaning.
+• Needs assistance with cleaning the bathroom due to incontinence, incidental soiling during toileting, or other documented medical reason, such as a MRSA infection, and needs more frequent cleaning.

 • Needs assistance with cleaning up after a meal.